frans-k/val_required/README.md

-# Required
+# Required!

-This gem adds the method required!(val) to main object as well as val.required!.
+This gem adds the methods required!(val) to main object as well as val.required!.
 See usage.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'required'
+    gem 'val_required'

 And then execute: